FrancescaAnd/MammoCAD/README.md

 ## 3. How to use
-This project is implemented on a *Linux-based operating system* (Ubuntu 22.04.5 LTS, 64-bit) It is needed a working Python environment to run the code.
+This project is implemented on a *Linux-based operating system* (Ubuntu 22.04.5 LTS, 64-bit).
+A working Python environment is needed to run the code.

 Thus, It is recommended to create a Conda environment for this purpose.